Norvik-Alexian/Natural-Language-Processing-Course/README.md

 * `Infix`: characters in between.
 * `Exception`: Special-case rule to split a string into several tokens or prevent a token from being split when punctuation rules are applied.

+## Steamming
+Stemming is a somewhat crude method for cataloging related words, it essentially chops off letters from the end until the stem is reached.
+This works fairly well in most cases, but unfortunatly English has many exceptions where a more sophisticated process is required.

+One of the most common and effective stemming tools is `Porter's Algorithm`.
+The algorithm employs five phases of word reduction, each with its own set of mapping rules. \
+In the first phase, simple suffix mapping rules are defined.

+Snowball is the name of a stemming language also developed by Martin Porter.
+The algorithm used here is more accurately called the "English Stemmer" or "Porter2 Stemmer".
+It offers a slight imporvment over the original Porter Stemmer, both in logic and speed.

 ## References
 [Spacy usage fact figures](https://spacy.io/usage/facts-figures) \